Everything we know about the next James Bond film, No Time to Die

-The tortuous development process of the next 007 adventure has left many fans of the franchise shaken and stirred.
-As the film finally nears the start of shooting, here’s what we know for sure about Bond 25.
+The tortuous development process of the next 007 adventure left many fans of the franchise shaken and stirred.
+With the film now shooting, here's what we know for sure about No Time to Die.

 Who is playing James Bond?

 Craig.
 Daniel Craig.

 In August 2017 during an appearance on The Late Show with Stephen Colbert, the British actor confirmed rumors that he would return to play 007 for a fifth time on the big screen.
 "Yes," he told the late-night star on CBS.
 "I couldn't be happier."

 A couple of years earlier, it looked as if Craig had voluntarily relinquished his license to kill.
 In October 2015, prior to the release of the last Bond film, Spectre, the actor said he hadn't given any thought to playing the part again.

 "For at least a year or two, I just don't want to think about it," Craig told Britain's Time Out.
 "I don't know what the next step is.
 I've no idea.
 Not because I'm trying to be cagey.
 Who the f— knows?
 At the moment, we've done it.
 I'm not in discussion with anybody about anything.
 If I did another Bond movie, it would only be for the money."

 Craig told Colbert that plans had been in the works on his Bond return for "a couple of months."

 "We've been discussing it.
 We've just been trying to figure things out," he said.
 Craig later said he felt this will be his last outing as the MI6 agent.
 "I think this is it.
 I just want to go out on a high note.
 I can't wait."